 Submit your abstracts and motivation letters to: Artemis Skarlatidou a[dot]skarlatidou[at]ucl.ac.uk AND Sultan Kocaman sultankocaman[at]hacettepe.edu.tr AND Michalis Vitos michalis[dot] vitos[at]ucl.ac.uk – please also CC Judy Barrett judy[dot]barrett[at]ucl.ac.uk

 Location: University College London, London

-Submission of Extended abstract and Motivation letters – Deadline: 31 January 2018
+Submission of Extended abstract and Motivation letters – Deadline extended to: 15 February 2018

 Organising committee: Artemis Skarlatidou (UCL), Kristien Ooms (Ghent University), María Alonso Roldán (Mapping for Change), Michalis Vitos (UCL), Muki Haklay (UCL), Sultan Kocaman (Hacettepe University), Veljko Pejovic (University of Ljubljana), Addy Pope (ESRI UK), Adel Bolbol Fernández (ESRI)

 - Goodchild, M.F.
 (2007) Citizens as sensors: the world of volunteered geography.
 Geo Journal, 69, 211– 21